jennifertrin/OnboardNFTAlgorand/README.md

 **Deal(s) of the Day** promotions suggest flagship NFTs that have dropped from their floor price and/or NFT collections that are purposefully “on-sale” on the platform.
 Deal(s) of the Day can also segment between different floor prices to ensure users of different price segmentations can benefit.

 **NFT Bridge Investment Fund** is an application-based program that helps underprivileged collectors purchase and invest in NFTs.
 NFT Cloud purchases and distributes flagship NFTs to selected collectors with the condition that the collectors cannot sell the NFT within six months and must be contributors to the NFT community for at least a year.
-NFTs are stored in a multi-sig wallet and transferred to the selected collectors’ main wallets after six months.
+NFTs are stored in an Algorand multi-sig wallet and transferred to the selected collectors’ main wallets after six months.

 #### Activity 4: How to Collect Education Series